QR Code and 2D Code Generator

 Q: Can I track the scan information for the 2D Codes I create on this generator?

-A: While I am working on a tracking platform, you can’t track the 2D Codes you create on this generator unless you create your own trackable goo.gl or bit.ly URL and then enter that URL to generate a QR Code for it on this page.
+A: You can’t track the 2D Codes you create on this generator unless you create your own trackable URL (for example a bit.ly URL) and then enter that URL to generate a QR Code for it on this page.

 Q: Do the 2D codes that were created on this generator have an expiration date?